citrix/citrix-daas-rest-go/citrixorchestration/docs/AdvancedAccessPolicyResponseModel.md

 `func (o *AdvancedAccessPolicyResponseModel) UnsetIncludedSmartAccessTags()`

 UnsetIncludedSmartAccessTags ensures that no value is present for IncludedSmartAccessTags, not even an explicit nil
+### GetIncludedSmartAccessFilterType

+`func (o *AdvancedAccessPolicyResponseModel) GetIncludedSmartAccessFilterType() FilterMatchType`

+GetIncludedSmartAccessFilterType returns the IncludedSmartAccessFilterType field if non-nil, zero value otherwise.

+### GetIncludedSmartAccessFilterTypeOk

+`func (o *AdvancedAccessPolicyResponseModel) GetIncludedSmartAccessFilterTypeOk() (*FilterMatchType, bool)`

+GetIncludedSmartAccessFilterTypeOk returns a tuple with the IncludedSmartAccessFilterType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIncludedSmartAccessFilterType

+`func (o *AdvancedAccessPolicyResponseModel) SetIncludedSmartAccessFilterType(v FilterMatchType)`

+SetIncludedSmartAccessFilterType sets IncludedSmartAccessFilterType field to given value.

+### HasIncludedSmartAccessFilterType

+`func (o *AdvancedAccessPolicyResponseModel) HasIncludedSmartAccessFilterType() bool`

+HasIncludedSmartAccessFilterType returns a boolean if a field has been set.

 ### GetIncludedUserFilterEnabled

 `func (o *AdvancedAccessPolicyResponseModel) GetIncludedUserFilterEnabled() bool`